FeJo5952/Premier-League_Elo-Ratings/README.md

     streamlit run app.py
 ```

-Your browser will open at the URL provided by Streamlit (usually http://localhost:xxxx).
+Your browser will open at the URL provided by Streamlit.

 ## Access the Dashboard Online
 The live dashboard is hosted on Streamlit Cloud: